 In a former life, I wrote a blog called “Obvious Insights,” that had a readership of about seven.
 In it, I reported on the major economic releases of the week ahead and commented on those of the past week.
 I had a front row seat to what I now recognize is the folly of forecasting.
 Each week, economists spend countless hours and brain cells estimating various economic indicators.
 These indicators include everything from weekly Initial Jobless Claims to the monthly Nonfarm Payrolls report to the quarterly iterations of Gross Domestic Product.
 While some individual estimates would be accurate, the consensus forecast was almost always off the mark.

 The April 1 issue of Bloomberg Businessweek included the story, “Why Are Economists So Bad at Predicting Recessions?”
 The article cites research published in February 2019 that showed that, “of 469 downturns since 1988, the International Monetary Fund had predicted only four by the spring of the preceding year.”
 Private sector economists don’t have a better record, either.

 The article suggests four reasons for the lousy batting average:

-- It’s just hard to do.
+- It’s simply hard to do.
 Data arrives with a lag and is incomplete.
 Sharp turns are common and unpredictable.
 Whoever said that, “predictions are difficult, especially about the future,” seems right on.

 - Most economists don’t have money, per se, riding on their forecasts, “unlike portfolio managers.”
-The latter group don’t, to my mind, have a stellar forecasting record, either, incentivized though they may be.
+To my mind, the latter group don’t have a stellar forecasting record, either, incentivized though they may be.

 - “Groupthink may also pose an obstacle,” as it’s safer if one’s estimate is within the range of the herd of economists.